 Under the guidance of top-notch faculty, students enrolled in the International Arbitration LL.M.
 Program work on papers on cutting-edge issues in the field.
 For instance, the Advanced Arbitration Seminar, taught by Professor Jan Paulsson, and several other international arbitration seminars and workshops on the curriculum challenge students to write papers of genuinely publishable quality.

 Students and graduates have published in various U.S. and international law journals and reviews as well as professional blogs with a focus on international dispute resolution, including the Asian Dispute Review, the European Dispute Review, Transnational Dispute Management (TDM) Journal, The Florida Bar’s International Law Section International Law Quarterly, Kluwer Arbitration Blog, Young ICCA Blog, as well as Miami Law’s internationally-oriented law reviews.

+In 2016 a Miami Law graduate published an article in the prestigious Journal of International Arbitration.
 In addition, our 2013 International Arbitration LL.M. graduates published individual articles on various international arbitration topics in Young Scholars in International Arbitration, a collection of essays published by Miami Law’s International Arbitration Institute (IAI), which was prepared in conjunction with the 2014 International Council for Commercial Arbitration (ICCA) Congress held in Miami.